 Interesting, if beaten in benchmarks, is SAP willing to apologize for years of false statements about HANA?

 Secondly, Appleby entirely misleads readers by hiding the fact that a large number of benchmarks that SAP has historically required other vendors like Oracle and IBM to perform for certification have not been performed or at least published for HANA.
 If SAP followed the same rules that it makes other database vendors follow, then HANA could not be certified!

-This point is parallel to a statement from Kuen Sang Lam of Oracle in his article on the topic of benchmarking from 2016.
+This point is parallel to a statement from Kuen Sang Lam of Oracle in his article on benchmarking from 2016.

 “You will be able to find SD benchmarks for ALL the different databases supported by SAP including Oracle, DB2, MS SQL, MaxDB, SAP(Sybase) ASE, and even Informix.
 The only database which did not have any published SAP SD benchmark was SAP HANA.
 It was very strange for the owner of the application to not to have its own designed benchmark published using their own In-memory database.”

-The primary point of this article was for Appleby to distract the reader from the fact that the BW-EML benchmark has been rigged to make HANA look far more effective than it is.
-And Appleby entirely misleads his readers leaving out critical information so he can engineer his desired conclusion.
+The primary point was for Appleby to distract the reader from the fact that the BW-EML benchmark has been rigged to make HANA look far more effective than it is.
+And Appleby entirely misleads his readers, leaving out critical information so he can engineer his desired conclusion.
 Appleby fills the article with paragraphs that don’t have to do with the benchmark, and the overall article has the distinct feel of someone tap dancing around the real issue.

 This article receives an accuracy of 0 out of 10.
 It is intended to mislead readers as to a new rigged benchmark by SAP.